 I also have great compassion for those on the opposite end of that controlling spectrum.
 Those who do think everyone should come off their drugs right now.
 Many of these folks, like me, were gravely harmed by drugs.
 Same issue.
 Fear.
 Terror.
 Again, very understandable.

-Basically in their fear such people want to control others so that they are not traumatized the way they themselves have been.
-There is some genuine concern for others in their actions.
-It’s hard for them, in their fear, to imagine that completely other pathways are possible that sometimes incorporate aspects of the very things they are terrified of…but that will have different outcomes in different contexts with different people.
+Basically in fear people want to control others so that they are not traumatized the way they themselves have been.
+There is some genuine concern for others in such actions.
+It’s hard for all of us to imagine that completely other pathways are possible that sometimes incorporate aspects of the very things we are terrified of…but that will have different outcomes in different contexts with different people.

 Can you see a theme here?
 Everyone has a reason that makes a lot of sense in the context of their life experience for the positions that they hold about these issues.
 I suggest we widen our hearts to recognize this fact.
 And that it’s possible to come to terms with our experience in the context of our lives in such a way we no longer feel the need to try to force others to our point of view because we come to recognize there are many legitimate points of view.